NETWAYS/eventdbcorrelator/src/doc/component_reference.rst

 Aggregation Processor *(type:aggregation)*
 ``````````````````````````````````````````

 Aggregators try to match events by using the :ref:`matcher-syn` and groups them.
 The usage is described in detail under :ref:`aggregator-example`.
+In most cases, you
+will prefer the :ref'`multiaggregationprocessor-ref`, as this provides a more convenient interface.

 #. **Example**::